 Target 3.9.3: Mortality rate attributed to unintentional poisoning

 Glove cross-contamination is a global issue and has been implicated as a contributory cause in over 15% of (food-borne) outbreaks investigated.
-There are an estimated 325,000 hospitalisations and 3,000 deaths due to food-borne outbreaks in the United States each year, estimated to cost $77.7 billion.
+There are an estimated 325,000 hospitalisations and 3,000 deaths due to food-borne outbreaks in the United States each year, estimated to cost US$77.7 billion.
 Infection control management systems play an important role within the food and medical industries to minimise the risk of cross-contamination and pathogen infection.

 How Eagle is Achieving SDG 3: